Educational Disclaimer

 | ZCN | BMO S&P/TSX Capped Composite | 0.06% | 2.8% | Strong performance, large AUM |

-Our Top Pick: VCN — At just 0.05% MER, Vanguard's all-cap Canadian ETF offers the broadest Canadian market coverage at the lowest cost.
-It includes large, mid, and small-cap stocks, providing comprehensive exposure to the Canadian economy.
+Note on VCN: At 0.05% MER, Vanguard's all-cap Canadian ETF offers broad Canadian market coverage at a low cost.
+It includes large, mid, and small-cap stocks.
+This is general information, not a recommendation.

 Low Volatility Canadian ETFs